Distance: 61 miles out and back

 A Best of the Best descent

-This route (and the alternatives in Adding Miles) is dead simple to navigate on the road, but impossibly confusing on any map, so follow my directions carefully and ignore what any paper or web map is telling you.
-To add to the confusion, once you leave the intersection of Lumpkin Rd. and Forbestown Rd., you will never see another helpful road sign.
-I promised you isolation.
+This route (like the alternatives in Adding Miles) is simple to navigate on the road (there are only two turns) but confusing on any map, so follow my directions carefully and ignore what any paper or web map is telling you.
+To add to the confusion, all road signage is absent, ambiguous, or hard to see until the summit, 28.5 miles in.

-Adding Miles: If at the first intersection of FS 94 and FS 27 you go straight ahead onto 94, 5 things will happen: 1) you’ll rejoin the Lumpkin Ridge Rd route about a mile from the reservoir; 2) you”ll add 15 miles to the ride out, or 30 miles if you take 94 out and back; 3) you’ll almost double the vert, from a vigorous 6610 ft to a downright grim 11710 ft out and back; 4) the road will become even narrower and more isolated than FS 27; and 5) the road surface, which has been mostly fine up to now, will vary from poor to wretched.
+Adding Miles: If at the first intersection of FS 94 and FS 27 you go straight ahead onto 94, 5 things will happen: 1) you’ll rejoin Rd.
+27 just before the summit; 2) you”ll add 15 miles to the ride out, or 30 miles if you take 94 out and back; 3) you’ll almost double the vert, from a vigorous 6610 ft to a downright grim 11710 ft out and back; 4) the road will become even narrower and more isolated than Rd.
+27; and 5) the road surface, which on our mapped route is mostly fine, will vary from OK to wretched.
 This is a true adventure ride, spectacular in its way but not to be attempted without fat tires, emergency supplies, and a copy of your itinerary left with a trusted friend back home.

-Whichever route you take to get there, from the intersection where 94 and 27 reconnect you can take the other route back to make a 74-mile loop of it.
+Whichever route you take to get there, from the summit where 94 and 27 reconnect you can take the other route back to make a 74-mile loop of it.

 If you’re into serious miles, when you hit Quincy-La Porte Rd., go L and ride to Quincy.
 For a detailed description of the ride, see the Added Miles section of the Oroville to Forbestown ride.